datasciencecampus/optimus/README.md

 There is a quick start example script that demonstrates how to use the pipeline called `example.py` in the root directory.
 The final dataset is written to `optimus_results.csv` also in the root directory.

+## A graphical UI for running Optimus

+In order to make the tool more accessible a web app based UI was developed.
+This user interface will help process data without the need of any python coding.

+If this is something that interests you please read [this README.md](apps/pipeline_launcher/readme.md) file for more info.

 ## How to use the python module

 #### Importing Optimus